gkjohnson/closed-chain-ik-js/README.md

 _extends [Joint](#Joint)_

 A [Frame](#Frame) representing a goal to achieve for a connected [Link](#Link).
 Set degrees of freedom represent fixed goals for a link to achieve as opposed to moveable degrees of freedom defined for [Joints](#Joint).
-A goal can only be used to make a closure.
+A goal cannot have children and only be used to make a closure.

 ## Solver